ifly6/ifly-images/nationstates/gensec/2024-09-03 challenge hypothetical.md

 A test – also formula – is a decision rule which, given a certain set of facts, compels a conclusion one way or the other on legality.
 If there are existing relevant tests, _cite them_ and apply them.
 If you believe the existing test is inapt, propose an alternative, justify this alternative, and apply it.

+Tests are more specific than the rule burden.
+Eg the test for "omission claims" within the veracity (= honest mistake) rule.
+Do not just repeat the rule burden.

 Submissions will be evaluated on the following dimensions:
 * final decision correctness (illegal or legal);
 * issue spotting (completeness and correctness);